 An introduction to online Q sorting

 Online Q sorting is becoming an increasingly common way to collect data for Q methodology studies.
-In this session we will provide an introduction to the types of software that are available and helpful hints and tips for the development and set up of online Q sorts.
+In this session we provided an introduction to the types of software that are available and helpful hints and tips for the development and set up of online Q sorts.

-The session will be led by Dr Sue Ramlo and Dr Brandy Walker who have extensive experience of online Q sorting.
+The session was led by Dr Sue Ramlo and Dr Brandy Walker who have extensive experience of online Q sorting.

 Wednesday – 11th November, 10am-1pm EST/3-6pm GMT (1/2 day)

 This session was intended for doctoral students that are interested in conducting a Q study as their dissertation or thesis research.
 The session discussed why use Q methodology and ways to justify the use of the method.
 The session discussed how to gain support of a dissertation committee and explain the methodology to a committee that has limited experience with Q. This training session discussed the sections of a dissertation proposal, common questions asked about the methodology by committee members, and how a graduate student can address those questions.
 Participants in the session were provided an opportunity to ask questions concerning their own dissertations.
 The session ended with two examples of dissertation proposal defences that used Q methodology.
 Participants were provided with a PowerPoint template for a dissertation proposal defence.
 The facilitators can be reach via email James (James_bartlett@ncsu.edu) and Michelle (firstname.lastname@example.org).

 ISSSS Business Meeting